Cordia decandra

-Cordia decandra, commonly known in Spanish as carbón and carbonillo, is a species of woody plant in the borage family, Boraginaceae.
+Cordia decandra, commonly known in Spanish as carbón and carbonillo, is a species of woody plant in the family Cordiaceae.
 It is a native shrub in the southern reaches of the Atacama Desert in Chile.
 More specifically, it grows mainly in the dry hills of the Atacama and Coquimbo Regions, and is not known to grow south of latitude 30 S. It grows from sea-level up to 1,500 m AMSL.
 It produces a small edible fruit that can be eaten dry or toasted.